Glossary of Tax Terms

 - A state business license that allows a business to make sales of tangible person property in California.
-See publication 73, Your California Seller’s Permit, and BOE-400-SPA, CA Seller's Permit Application for Individuals/Partnerships/Corporations/Organizations (Regular or Temporary)
+For more information, see publication 73, Your California Seller’s Permit.

 - Under this program, staff negotiate settlements of certain Sales and Use Tax and Special Tax and Fee cases consistent with a reasonable evaluation of the risks and costs of litigating those cases.

 - When you buy all or part of a business or stock of goods, you may become responsible for the seller’s unpaid taxes, fees, interest, and penalties up to the purchase price of the business or stock of goods.
 This is called “successor’s liability.”
 To prevent successor liability, you or your agent must make a written request for a certificate of tax clearance before the sale is completed.
 After receiving the request, we will determine if the seller of the business you are buying owes any unpaid taxes, fees, interest, or penalties.
 If the seller does not owe any unpaid taxes, fees, interest, or penalties subject to successor liability, we will issue a certificate of tax clearance.
 If any money is owed, the seller will be asked to pay the amount due or you will be asked to withhold an amount from the purchase price to cover any amounts due.
 For more information regarding successor liability for sales and use taxes.
 See Regulation 1702, Successor’s Liability.

 - Merchandise, goods, items, or physical products (see publication 46, Leasing of Tangible Personal Property).